galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >
 {: .hands_on}

-For additional information on how to interpret **plotFingerprint** plots, read the information [here](https://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html#background).
+For additional information on how to interpret **plotFingerprint** plots, read the information [the DeepTools documentation](https://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html#background).

 ## Correlation between Samples